How to fix stuck windows 10 updates

 How to Fix stuck / failed / unfinished windows 10 updates

-Here we are giving you the step by step guide how you can fix this failed Widows update issue.
+Here we are giving you a step by step guide on how you can fix this failed Widows update issue.
 Please follow the following steps one by one.

 1. Check if the update is really stuck